-All full-time tenured and tenure-track faculty from the CSSH are eligible to apply for these awards.
+All full-time faculty from the CSSH are eligible to apply for these awards.
 Priority will be given to faculty who do not have research accounts of more than $5,000, or major external grants and have not recently received an RDI.

-Allowable expenses include travel, the purchase of data or software, access fees to archives, and funding for students as research assistants.
+Allowable expenses include the purchase of data, software, or digital materials; access fees to archives; and funding for students as research assistants.
 In rare instances these funds may be used to purchase hardware if the hardware is necessary for the development of the full proposal.
 Neither faculty salary nor faculty course releases are supported under this program.

-For the 2019 cycle, all materials must be submitted electronically, through the CSSH online application system, no later than 5:00 p.m.
-EST October 11, 2019.
+All materials must be submitted electronically, through the CSSH online application system.

 The application includes the prospectus and the vitae.

-A three to five (double-spaced) page narrative that includes:
+A three page (double-spaced) page narrative that includes: